mmaia/kafka-simple-demo/mock-stocks/README.md

 # Mock Stocks

-This application generates stock quotes, it was created with goal of having a stream of data that can be used to study mainly kafka and elasticsearch.
+This application generates stock quotes, it was created with goal of having a stream of data that can be used to study streaming with kafka and elasticsearch.

 # Running

 To run the application you'll need a local accessible kafka.
-I prefer to run it in docker and [this is the one](https://github.com/mmaia/docker-compose-images/tree/master/kafka) I use during development.
+I prefer to run it in docker and [this is the one](https://github.com/mmaia/docker-compose-images/tree/master/kafka) I've used during development.

 # Tests and sonarqube